jiinw/jiinw.github.io/index.md

 <img src="images/wji.jpg" alt="drawing" width="400"/>

 Hi, I am a machine learning researcher in NAVER Corporation.
 I received an M.S. in Electrical Engineering (Aug.
 2018) and a B.S. in Mathematics (Aug.
-2016) in KAIST.
+2016) in Korea Advanced Institute of Science and Technology (KAIST).

 ---